Hiddendoom45/StaticMangaReader/README.md

 #### --index [image,chapters,numbered]

 Specifies the way in which the index pages will be generated.
-Default is index.
+Default is image.

-Index genrates the json file with the page names and the index files in the same directory as the images.
+Image genrates the json file with the page names and the index files in the same directory as the images.
 ```
 directory
 |